vmipfdr/Python-Terminal-Game/readme.md

 I built out a Monty Python Bash/Terminal Trivia game using python and sql.
 Check it out!

-## Requirements

-Your project should meet the following requirements:

-1. Run without errors
-1. Built in Python, use a SQL database with PeeWee models
-1. Include a README written in well formatted Markdown (_hint: look up a README template_)
-1. Shows a good commit history with frequent commits.
-We're looking for lots of small commits

 ### Flash cards

 - A user should be able to create new cards.